 No. Topic Pp./Line Nos.
-Joint Team PROPOSAL Rationale JT-5 Home Occs & Industries (KC Code 21A.30.085 Pages 503-507; Lines 10074 - 10056 SECT.
-213. Ordin.
+Joint Rural Team PROPOSAL Rationale JRT-3 Home Occupations & Industries (KC Code 21A.30.085 p.
+683; Lines 13121 - 13132 SECT.
+299. Ordin.
 15606, Sect.
 20, as amended, and K.C.C.
-21A.30.085 are hereby amended to read as follows: In the A, F, and RA zones, residents of a dwelling unit may conduct one or more home occupations as accessory activities, ((under the following provisions)) as follows: & Amend A. to include: The dwelling unit is the primary residence of the owner and operator of the home occupation business.
+21A.30.085 are hereby amended to read as follows: In the A, F, and RA zones, residents of a dwelling unit may conduct one or more home occupations as accessory activities, ((under the following provisions)) as follows: A. The total floor area of the dwelling unit devoted to all home occupations shall not exceed twenty percent of the dwelling unit((-)); Add the following prior to the semicolon: .
+The dwelling unit is the primary residence of the owner and operator of the home occupation business.
 Attached garages are not considered part of the dwelling unit ground floor area for purposes of the provisions for home occupations.
 This is designed to put the "Home" back in Home Occupation activities.
 There are numerous cases of an entity buying or leasing a residential property and using it to site a commercial business, at which the owner/operator does not live.
 Sometimes the house is rented to an employee to satisfy existing code.
 In some these cases, this appears to be an arrangement on paper only to satisfy the "residents" clause.
 Standards would need to be identified for what proof of residency is required to meet this condition.
-The sentence on attached garages clarifies what portion of a house may be used for the calculation of total floor area.
-Amend C.2. and add a new 3. as follows: C. Total outdoor area of all home occupations shall be ((permitted)) as follows: 2.
+The sentence on attached garages clarifies what portion of a house may be used for the calculation of total floor area. & Amend C.2. and add a new 3. as follows: C. Total outdoor area of all home occupations shall be ((permitted)) as follows: 2.
 For lots one acre to five acres, one percent of the area of the lot, up to a maximum of two thousand square feet: and 3.
-For lots five acres or greater: One percent of the area of the lot, up to a maximum of five thousand square feet. or greater: One percent of the area of the lot, up to a maximum of five thousand square feet((-)): Lots under 5 acres tend to be located in neighborhoods which are more residential in character.
+For lots five acres or greater: One percent of the area of the lot, up to a maximum of five thousand square feet((-)): Lots under 5 acres tend to be located in neighborhoods which are more residential in character.
 This provision will reduce the visual intrusion on neighbors and works in harmony with other subsections.
-KC Code 21A.30.090) SECT.
-214. Ordin.
+KC Code 21A.30.090) Lines 13204- 13205 After line 13247 SECT.
+300. Ordin.
 10870, Sect.
 537, as amended, and K.C.C.
 21A.30.090 are hereby amended to read as follows: Add a new subsection L. as follows: L. The dwelling unit is the primary residence of the owner and operator of the home occupation business.
 This new subsection is designed to put the "Home" back in Home Industry activities.
 There are numerous cases of an entity buying or leasing a residential property and using it to site a commercial business , at which the owner/operator does not live.
 Sometimes the house is rented to an employee to satisfy existing code.
 In some these cases, this appears to be an arrangement on paper only to satisfy the "residents" clause.
 Standards would need to be identified for what proof of residency is required to meet this condition.